Vaginal Dryness and Painful Intercourse

 • Lowering blood pressure.

-• Providing some relief for mild hot flashes during menopause.
+• Giving some relief for mild hot flashes during menopause.

-Although it would seem likely that natural estrogens, such as soy, would help relieve vaginal dryness, studies of these products have not shown a benefit for vaginal dryness or atrophy (thinning or wasting of the vaginal tissue).
+Although it would seem likely that natural estrogens like soy would help relieve vaginal dryness, studies of these products have not shown that they help with vaginal dryness or atrophy (thinning or wasting of the vaginal tissue).

 Decreased vaginal lubrication may not always be the primary or only cause of painful intercourse.
-Sometimes surgery or radiation therapy may have left scars or limited flexibility, causing discomfort.
-Trying different positions may help discover a position that is comfortable.
-Changing the view that sexual activity must be intercourse is another way to enjoy intimacy with your partner without pain.
+Surgery or radiation therapy may have left scars or less flexibility, causing discomfort.
+It can help to try different positions to find one that is more comfortable.
+Remembering that sexual activity can include more than intercourse is another way to enjoy intimacy with your partner without pain.

-Anxiety and tension can result in an inability to relax and enjoy yourself.
+Anxiety and tension can make it harder to relax and enjoy yourself.
 Try creating the right environment: candles, lighting, music, or a glass of wine can help create the "mood."
 Communication is important between partners.
 Without knowing what is painful, your partner cannot help in finding the solution.

 Other Helpful Links